 The start of the school year is an anxious time for new teachers.
 And in these first few weeks of classes, those of you new to teaching probably have plenty of questions.
 Luckily there's a wealth of information online that will help these first few weeks run as smoothly as possible.

 Where to start?
-Every Wednesday at 5 p.m.
-PST, Edutopia blogger and community facilitator Lisa Dabbs hosts New Teacher Chat on Twitter -- hashtag #ntchat.
-The weekly chats offer new teachers the chance to connect with experienced and other new-to-the-profession educators around the country, pose questions, and ask for advice.
+The first and third Wednesday of each month at 5 p.m.
+PST, Edutopia contributor and community facilitator Lisa Dabbs and a team of co-moderators host New Teacher Chat on Twitter -- hashtag #ntchat.
+The twice-monthly chats offer new teachers the chance to connect with experienced and other new-to-the-profession educators around the country, pose questions, and ask for advice.

-Also, our resource roundup for rookie teachers features a ton of insightful blogs on subjects like classroom management, lesson planning, and building relationships with parents, mentors, and administrators.
-And Edutopia's New Teachers topic page is another great source.
-Plus, to help you on your way, here are a few other useful tips from around the Web.
+Edutopia's resource toolkit for rookie teachers features a ton of insightful blogs on subjects like classroom management, lesson planning, and building relationships with parents, mentors, and administrators.
+Edutopia's New Teachers topic page is another great source.
+To help you on your way, here are a few other useful sources from around the web.

-- New (Middle School) Teacher 911 from MiddleWeb: If you're a new teacher in a middle school classroom, this is a great premier.
-MiddleWeb -- a website for middle school educators -- has collected a host of great resources for new teachers, from educators offering advice to classroom management tips.
+- New (Middle School) Teacher 911 From MiddleWeb: If you're a new teacher in a middle school classroom, this is a great primer.
+MiddleWeb, a website for middle school educators, has collected a host of great resources for new teachers, from advice to classroom-management tips.
 Also, check out 21 of MiddleWeb's Best New Teacher Resources, which highlights more great MiddleWeb content for new teachers.

 - Scholastic's New Teacher Survival Guides: With a different survival guide for every month of your first year, this Scholastic roundup is a valuable resource for first-year teachers, providing tips, ideas, and resources for every step in the journey.
-Plus, be sure to check out Scholastic's New Teacher resource page, as well as The New Teacher's Guide to Creating Lesson Plans.
+Also be sure to check out Scholastic's New Teachers resource page, as well as The New Teacher's Guide to Creating Lesson Plans.

 - Teaching Channel's New Teacher Survival Guide: This is Teaching Channel's hub for all things -- blog posts, videos, and discussion groups -- related to first-year teaching.
 Topics covered include classroom management, planning, classroom culture, and first-year teaching advice.
 Be sure to check out 8 Essential Skills for New Teachers, a video playlist providing useful first-year tips and ideas.

-- New Teacher Resources from TeacherVision: This roundup from TeacherVision covers all the bases.
-Really, it seems there an answer here for just about every new teacher question.
+- New Teacher Resources From TeacherVision: This roundup from TeacherVision covers all the bases -- there's an answer here for just about every new teacher question.

-- The Best Advice for New Teachers from Larry Ferlazzo: On his personal site, author Ferlazzo has a fabulous roundup of links to great teacher advice from around the web.
-Some pieces are thought provoking, some lighthearted, but either way, it's a great list of experienced educators sharing their thoughts with teachers new to the profession.
+- The Best Advice for New Teachers From Larry Ferlazzo: On his personal site, author Ferlazzo has a fabulous roundup of links to great teacher advice from around the web.
+Some pieces are thought-provoking, some lighthearted; in all, it's a great list of experienced educators sharing their thoughts with teachers who are new to the profession.

 A Few Quick Reads: Advice for New Teachers